-- Stakeholders worked in teams to refine, rework or reject strategies designed to support draft objectives for student success culled from the Phase I outreach, and offer suggestions for what's working or what we need to achieve them.
+- BOE Community Meetings were held on Oahu, Hawaii, Maui, Molokai and Kauai.
+Stakeholders who attended worked in teams to refine, rework or reject strategies designed to support draft objectives for student success culled from the Phase I outreach, and offer suggestions for what's working or what we need to achieve them.
 View list of meetings with links to Facebook galleries.

 Honolulu Star-Advertiser: All voices welcome in shaping our education future [VIEW]

 Hawaii News Now: DOE/BOE seek input about strategic education plan [VIEW]

 KHON: Department of Education asks for public input to improve schools [VIEW]

 Civil Beat: All voices matter in defining student success in Hawaii [VIEW]

 Hawaii News Now: Local Connection, with Asst.
 Supt.
 Tammi Chun [VIEW]

 Hawaii Public Radio, The Conversation (starts at 29:13) [LISTEN]